FueledByRage/IOT-Devices-Manager/readme.md

 `yarn run simulator`

 Then you can open the [front](front) in your browser.
 If the core has connected to the database and it's the imported device data it gonna display the devices by now.

+> **_NOTE_** both start scripts depends on nodemon.
+If there's any problem with it changes all nodemon script in the package.json to replacing 'nodemon' for 'ts-node'.

 # Tests